baraafanny/CS207Project/README.md

 Here is a list of the content in the repository
 * /InteractivePiano - In this folder you can find the code for this project.
   * InteractivePiano.ino
+* /images - Folder where all images for this README is stored.
 * /README.md - Second content is the README.

 # Requirements and Materials
 For this project we needed to use a library to be able to input human touch.